 Many people who’ve never been near a dairy farm have heard that cows have four stomachs.
-It’s one of the questions I get asked most often.
-The answer: Yes and no.
+One of the most common questions dairy farmers are asked is “How many stomachs does a cow have?”

-Cows technically only have one stomach, but it has four distinct compartments.
+Cows technically only have one stomach, but it has four distinct compartments made up of Rumen, Reticulum, Omasum and Abomasum.
 It is very different than a human stomach.
 That’s why people often say that cows have four stomachs.

 Parts of a cow’s stomach:

-What exactly is it that goes into our cows’ stomachs?
+What exactly is it that goes into cows’ stomachs?